lkloh/lkloh.github.io/_posts/2017-09-15-no-comment.markdown

 But in general its best to err on the side of avoiding comments.

 Now if only when in college,
-I didn't spend 2 hours after finishing my assignments writing extra comments on code I was never going to reuse,
-I would have gotten more sleep.
+I didn't spend 2 hours after getting my code to compile, writing extra comments on code I was never going to reuse, I would have gotten more sleep.